Struggling with Contrast when Gelli Printing? Here’s How to Fix It

 Maintenance of the Gelli Plate

-If you find that your gelli plate is having trouble coming clean, I use a bit of hand sanitizer on the surface to clean off any excess paint.
+If you find that your gelli plate is having trouble coming clean, use a bit of soap and water to clean off the paint that won’t come off.
 If you find that your plate is getting sticky, or the prints aren’t coming off easily, spread a thin layer of baby oil onto your plate and let it sit.
 These plates need to be cleaned and conditioned periodically to get the best results.

 Fun Ways to Use your Gelli Prints